mgkcloud/foodcube-customizer/PRD.md

      - Validates final configuration

 4. **Visualization**
-   - Updates visual representation
+   - Updates visual representation to include subgrid
    - Shows panel placements
-   - Indicates flow direction
+   - Indicates flow direction within subgrids

 ## Configuration Rules

 ### Panel Types
-- **Side Panels**: Used where flow enters/exits cube
+- **Side Panels (Blue)**: Used in two cases:
+  1. When a cube has no red flow blocks (0 red blocks)
+  2. When a cube has two red flow blocks (2 red blocks)
-- **Left/Right Panels**: Determined by position relative to flow
+- **Left/Right Panels**: Used when a cube has one red flow block:
+  - **Left Panel (Green)**: Applied when the red block is on the left side
+  - **Right Panel (Purple)**: Applied when the red block is on the right side
 - **Extra Panels**: Required for turns (L-shape)

+### Flow and Rotation Rules
+- Red lines must form a continuous path through the cubes
+- Cubes rotate to ensure proper flow connection:
+  - Cube at position (2,1) rotates 180° to connect with the end block
+  - Rotation ensures proper cladding placement (e.g., right cladding on S side when red block goes through right block)

 ### Standard Configurations
 1. **Single Cube (4 edges)**